xanzhu/Xanzhu.com/content/en/blog/Windows-on-Apple-Silicon.md

 ## Installing UTM

-- Download UTM from their :PageLink{title="Offical website" url="https://mac.getutm.app/"} or the latest version from :PageLink{title="Github" url="https://github.com/utmapp/UTM/releases"}
+- Download UTM from their :PageLink{title="Offical website" url="https://mac.getutm.app/"} or the latest version from :PageLink{title="GitHub" url="https://github.com/utmapp/UTM/releases"}

 <i>Note: UTM is also available on the app store though this is paid option offering updates where as the above two options any updates need to be downloaded manually.</i>